Crawler

 The crawler provides a set of callback-based event handlers:

-// Called for every HTML document fetched
+// Called for every HTML document fetched.
+The handler receives the

-crawler.onDocument(async function (document, response) {
+crawler.onDocument(async function (document) {

 });